GSA/datagov-logstack/README.md

 your user-provided service (see [secrets](#secrets)). _Note: creating a space-wide drain may require org admin permissions in Cloud Foundry._

+**Warning:** Do not add a space drain to the logstack-logstash's space or add the log drain to itself.
+You'll amplify the logs and impact cloud.gov's loggregator.

     $ app_name=logstack
     $ space=production
     $ logstash_url=https://${logstash_user}:${logstash_password}@${logstash_route}